Lichty Guitars

 Lichty Guitars is an American company based in Tryon, North Carolina, that has been making custom acoustic guitars and ukuleles since 2009.
-It was founded by musician Jay Lichty, who honed his craft with luthier Wayne Henderson.
+It was founded by musician Jay Lichty.

 History

-Jay Lichty was previously a homebuilder and carpenter, but as the housing market declined, he began producing guitars, eventually making his luthier company his primary career by 2009.
-Within the first year of business, Lichty Guitars experienced a steady stream of custom orders and a Garden & Gun magazine award naming Lichty Guitars the overall winner of the "Made in the South" awards.

-Jay Lichty creates all the instruments by hand using a wide variety of domestic and exotic hardwoods including Indian rosewood, Brazilian rosewood, pau ferro, cocobolo, lacewood, hormigo, koa, mahogany, ziricote, ancient kauri, maple, claro walnut and others for the instrument bodies.
-Types of wood used for the soundboards include lutz, engelmann, sitka, Adirondack spruces, Western red cedar, sinker redwood, koa, and mahogany.
+Lichty Guitars creates all of their instruments by hand, using several domestic and exotic hardwoods.

 A collaboration with Raleigh, North Carolina artist Clark Hipolito led to a series of handmade hand-painted guitars and ukuleles.

 Jay Lichty offers one-on-one guitar building workshops and small group classes.
 He is a member of the Guild of American Luthiers (GAL) and the Association of Stringed Instrument Artisans (ASIA).

 Awards

 Lichty Guitars was the overall winner in Garden & Gun magazine's "Made in the South" competition in 2010.